Health effects of smoking tobacco: Cigars

 Like other forms of smoking, cigar smoking poses a significant health risk depending on dosage: risks are greater for those who inhale more when they smoke, smoke more cigars, or smoke them longer.
 The risk of dying from any cause is significantly greater for cigar smokers, with the risk particularly higher for smokers less than 65 years old, and with risk for moderate and deep inhalers reaching levels similar to cigarette smokers.
 The increased risk for those smoking 1–2 cigars per day is too small to be statistically significant, and the health risks of the 3/4 of cigar smokers who smoke less than daily are not known and are hard to measure.

-Although it has been claimed that people who smoke few cigars have no increased risk, a more accurate statement is that their risks are proportionate to their exposure.
+Although it has been claimed that people who smoke fewer than five cigars a day have no increased risks, a more accurate statement is that their risks are proportionate to their exposure.
 Health risks are similar to cigarette smoking in nicotine addiction, periodontal health, tooth loss, and many types of cancer, including cancers of the mouth, throat, and esophagus.

-Cigar smoking also can cause cancers of the lung, and larynx, where the increased risk is less than that of cigarettes.
+Cigar smoking can also cause cancers of the lung, and larynx, where the increased risk is less than that of cigarettes.
 Many of these cancers have extremely low cure rates.
 Cigar smoking also increases the risk of lung and heart diseases such as chronic obstructive pulmonary disease (COPD).